Slopes and Your Data

 - Your purchase history within Slopes is stored on my servers along side your account information, too, to make all Slopes Pass purchases work on any device you log in from.

-- I do not upload any of your health data to my servers.
+- I do not upload any of your Apple Health data to my servers.
 Calories burned, weight, and heart rate all stay local to your phone inside of HealthKit.

 What I do with your uploaded data?